Low dose Naltrexone (LDN)

 Variants and Forms of LDN Available

-LDN comes in forms such as capsules, liquid solutions and creams, for skin application tailored to meet the unique requirements of patients and improve adherence.
+There are types of LDN available, such as capsules, liquid solutions, and creams, for the skin to meet the individual requirements of patients and improve adherence.

 III.
 Mechanism of Action: How LDN Works